 Sculpting Image, Text + Concept in the Ether

-Post-Internet Art is an integral part of my practice and includes conceptual and digital projects as well as installation and performance pieces.
-My conceptual pieces reflect my experiences and observationsof the Post-Internet world.
+Post-Internet Art is an integral part of my practice and includes conceptual and digital projects as well as installation and performance pieces which reflect my experiences and observations of the Post-Internet world.

 From years of following technological advances, I knew that the launch of something unique would spawn ubiquity in a matter of time.
 Cost would be a factor at the launch, but with ubiquity would come the ability to use a program for free.
 Ease of use has always been in factor in the programs I choose.
 I have noticed that the further a concept is developed, the greater the ease of use, because the latest iteration is built on the frustration of the limitations of the original program.

 It was during my Design Management Masters program at The Savannah College of Art and Design that, out of necessity, I began producing digital art.
 My Design Management program was online and required intense focus and concentration, and I had no free time to dedicate to my physical art practice.
 Out of frustration, I began appropriating images from the internet (sometimes incorporating my own photography) and manipulating them using apps I had downloaded onto my phone to create artwork.

 Digital art is an important part of my Post-Internet practice.
 My approach to digital art is similar to my physical approach to art-from a sculptural point of view.
 My digital works are sculpture from a process perspective, rather than a dimensional perspective.
 I sculpt image, text and concept in the ether, to create 2D and video works of art.
 All digital works are created solely on an iPhone with various iPhone compatible apps and uploaded to Instagram.